Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/incrementing-button/procedure.md

 In this section we have defined internal procedure logic to interact with our state parameters.
 Since procedures only allow for procedures and transitions to call them and we have none, this contract does not allow for the button to be pressed - though we have the parts to create the button.

-In the next section we will write some addtional logic to handle the two errors we've identified we want to throw.
+In the next section we will write some additional logic to handle the two errors we've identified we want to throw.

 ```ocaml
 scilla_version 0